-Today, you’ll learn how to get through a divorce when you still love him using 17 strategies that will make your divorce less painful.
+Today, you’ll learn how to move on from a divorce you didn’t want using 17 strategies that will make grieving your divorce less painful.

 None of us think, when getting married, that one day we will find ourselves among those who make up 50 percent of the divorce rate.